aaronsaray/aaronsaray.com/_posts/2023-03-01-requirements-documentation-examples-guidelines-rationale.md

 These documents have multiple parts that are a bit mix and match.
 Don’t worry too much about if you’ve built them correctly with the right sections - this comes with practice.
 It’s just about getting it all out of everyone’s heads and down on paper.

 I hope this page has helped explain my rationale and given you an example or guideline to follow.
 If you have any questions, please let me know.
-If you want some more guidance on what questions to ask during the requirements gathering phase, please check out my article outlining the best questions to ask during requirements gathering.
+If you want some more guidance on what questions to ask during the [requirements gathering]({% post_url 2023-03-01-requirements-gathering-questions-to-ask %}) phase, please check out my entry outlining [the best questions to ask during requirements gathering]({% post_url 2023-03-01-requirements-gathering-questions-to-ask %}).